solehudin5699/avaterator/Readme.md

-# Generate Avatar
+# Generator Avatar

-This is a simple api that generates an avatar image from a name.
+Simple api to generates an avatar image from a name.

 ## Usage